olaftouw/robotarmjs/README.md

 robotarm.drop();
 ```
 ### robotarm.scan()
 Scans the color of the box the arm is holding.
 The robotarm.scan() returns this color.
-If the arm is not holding a box *null* is returned
+If the arm is not holding any box *null* is returned
 ####code example
 ``` Javascript
 color = robotarm.scan();